Should democratic societies be concerned about wealth concentration?

 The average real rate of return for Ivy League US Universities was 8.2%.
 The higher rate of return is an outcome of very sophisticated investment strategies.

 Most of these top universities invest in high yield assets such as private equity funds, foreign stocks, derivatives, real estate, natural resources and raw materials.

 They tend not to invest in US government bonds.

 These large returns on capital endowments largely account for the prosperity of the most prestigious US universities.

 Should the US government tax these institutions higher and redistribute to poorer colleges?
 Or should they let billionaires build their own universities?

 Consider now the case of sovereign wealth funds and petroleum states.
 Unlike US universities we don’t know what the investment strategies of these funds are.

 The Norwegian sovereign wealth fund is worth about 700 billion.
-60 percent of money earned from Norwegian oil was reinvested into the fund, while 40 percent went to government public services and expenses.
+60 percent of money earned from Norwegian oil is reinvested into the fund, while 40 percent goes to government public services and expenses.